moxystudio/rfcs-oss/README.md

 Furthermore, the fact that a given RFC has been accepted implies nothing about what priority is assigned to its implementation, nor whether anybody is currently working on it.

-Modifications to accepted RFCs can be done in followup PRs.
+Modifications to accepted RFCs can be done in follow-up PRs.

 ## Credits